 • Reason for applying for an unrestricted certificate

-• For unrestricted private applications - An undertaking that you will complete the Practice Management Course within the next 6 months if not already completed.
+• For unrestricted private applications - an undertaking that you will complete a Practice Management Course within the next 6 months if not already completed.

 The Council of the Law Society has resolved pursuant to section 47 of the Legal Profession Act 2006 that before being granted an unrestricted certificate, a practitioner must satisfactorily complete, or undertake to satisfactorily complete, within a specified time, an approved practice management course.
 The Law Society conducts a Practice Management Course for the benefit of members wishing to satisfy this criteria.
 The course requires punctual and full attendance at all modules.
-For further information about the Practice Management Course please contact the Society's Professional Development Officer on 02 6274 0300.
+For further information about the Practice Management Course please contact the Society’s Events Team on events@actlawsociety.asn.au.

 Conditions on practising certificates